Qastor-Studio/Project-Iris/Privacy-en.md

 ## Carina and Data Sending
 Your App-related data will be send together when creating new Carina feedback.
 Your Iris version and system version will be sent with content together when you reply a feedback.

-All feedback content will not be linked to your identity.
-But your IP address may be recorded due to security reasons.
+Your IP address may be recorded for security reasons.

-Feedback datas will be sent and stored at Darock Server, also won't be sent to third parties other than Serene Garden and Darock, and will not be used to create user image or advertising.
+Feedback datas will be sent and stored at Darock Server, also won't be sent to third parties other than Qastor and Darock, and will not be used to create user image or advertising.

-Attaching may help us diagnose.
-3 webpages that you've viewed recently may be added by default, and you may remove them at any time.
-Your history, bookmarks, contents of archives, extension codes, location, appearence changing time, and passcode won't appear in Settings Values.
-Your archive list (title, URL, last update date), extensions list and votings info may include in Settings Values.
-We won't discriminate according to your Settings Values.
-(We never discriminate.)

 Your geographical location and passcode will never be sent, no matter how.

-Your stored datas (homepage, bookmarks, history, archive, extensions, etc.) will never be read by us remotely.

 When Iris crashes, you can choose to report.
 The report will carry on all the attachments by default, you cannot track the report.

-In order to confirm sender, your feedback will be appended with a token when sending.
-This token is unique per device, and we a re unable to know your identity.
+All data that will be sent will be showed on the screen for you to confirm.

 ## Votings
 You might see votings sometimes.
 Votings is a major reference for Iris future updates.